MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/configure-the-ios-app.md

 5. Open and sign in to the Places mobile app.

-   Once the Places app is installed, it will show up in the user's dashboard like any other app installed from App Store.
+   Once the Places app is installed, it will show up in the user's dashboard like any other app installed from the App Store.

-   You can click to open the app and sign in using your corporate credentials (the same email that was granted access through PlacesEnabled and EnablePlacesMobileApp in the Places tenant settings.)
+   You can tap to open the app and sign in using your corporate credentials (the same email that was granted access through PlacesEnabled and EnablePlacesMobileApp in the Places tenant settings.)

    ![Screenshot of the Places app on a mobile device home screen.](../images/places/configure-ios-app-005.png)